Sales and use tax (SUT)

-In addition, an employer must withhold a 0.9% Additional Medicare Tax from wages paid to an employee in excess of USD 200,000 in a calendar year.
+In addition, an employer must withhold a 0.9% Additional Medicare Tax from wages paid to an employee in excess of USD 200,000 (for a single taxpayer; married filing jointly is USD 250,000 and married filing separately is USD 125,000) in a calendar year.
 The employer is required to begin withholding Additional Medicare Tax in the pay period in which wages are paid in excess of USD 200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 Additional Medicare Tax is only imposed on the employee.
 There is no employer share of Additional Medicare Tax.
 All wages that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of the USD 200,000 withholding threshold.

 State (PR) Unemployment Tax (SUTA)

 The unemployment tax is paid only by the employer and is paid on the first USD 7,000 of total wages paid to each employee during the calendar year, based on an experience rating system.
 In addition, the employer must also pay a special tax equal to 1% of the wages subject to unemployment tax.
 However, the special tax together with the experience-based tax cannot exceed 5.4%.

 Similar to the FICA, FUTA also applies in Puerto Rico.
 All persons who employ at least one individual during any 20-week period or pay USD 1,500 or more in salaries during any trimester of the calendar year are subject to the FUTA tax.